Acromegaly

 Common physical symptoms of acromegaly include large hands, feet and facial features such as nose, jaw, lips, tongue and wide spacing between front teeth.1,3 Individuals may also have abnormal curvature of the spine, outgrowth of the skin (skin tags), excessive sweating and oily skin as well as enlarged thyroid (goiter).3 There may also be enlargement of internal organs such as the liver (hepatomegaly), spleen (splenomegaly), heart, intestines, kidney and adrenal glands.3

-General signs may include joint and muscle pain, tiredness, snoring, headache and issues with vision.1
+General signs may include joint and muscle pain, tiredness, snoring, headache and issues with vision.1 There may also be other complications, including but not limited to:1,3

 • inflammation of joints (osteoarthritis) and carpal tunnel syndrome